newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 * If your local government has a governing body, they must provide you with a written resolution
 * If your local government has no governing body, the municipality's executive must provide you with a letter
 * The resolution or letter must indicate that your business location is approved for your cannabis business activities, and confirm that your business will not exceed the local governments' limit for licensed cannabis businesses if they have set a limit
+- The resolution or letter must be compliant with [Section VIII of the Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)

 > **Once completed, you will have:**
 >